benjamin-robertson/update_trusted_facts/REFERENCE.md

 Data type: `Boolean`

 Whether to preserve existing facts from the nodes.
-If set to false all existing facts will be wiped and replace with those set in the plan.
+If set to false all existing facts will be wiped and replaced with those set in the plan.
 Default: true

 Default value: ``true``